syncfusion-content/maui-docs/MAUI/Kanban-Board/Getting-Started.md

 # Getting Started with .NET MAUI Kanban Board (SfKanban)

-This section provides a quick overview for working with Essential Kanban for .NET MAUI.
+This section provides a quick overview for working with Essential® Kanban for .NET MAUI.
 It is an efficient way to visualize the workflow at each stage along its path to completion.

 ## Prerequisites